-This tour is a marvelous mix of western North American combined with one of the West Coast’s top cultural attractions in a small and surprisingly civilized town.
+This tour is a marvelous mix of western North American birds combined with one of the West Coast’s top cultural attractions in a small and surprisingly civilized town.
 On four days, after a glorious morning of birding that includes Rich’s famously delicious picnic breakfasts and lunches in stunningly gorgeous surroundings of mountain meadows and coniferous forests, we’ll return in time for a daily performance in the theaters just four short blocks from our comfortable hotel.
 We’ll have the opportunity to see four of the year’s offerings, including at least one Shakespeare play.
 (We’ll update the offerings once OSF announces their 2025 schedule.)

 First of all, it’s not just a festival and far more than just Shakespeare.
 The Oregon Shakespeare Festival began as a three-day event featuring two Shakespeare plays, but that was 85 years ago.
 Away from the Pacific Northwest it seems to be a closely-guarded secret, but the OSF has evolved to be one of North America’s premier acting companies.
 In recent years, over 800 performances during their eight-month season were viewed by 400,000 attendees.
 Now offering up to ten different plays over the season and occupying three stages, the Tony Award-winning OSF doesn’t have trouble selling out performances, especially during the summer, when nearly perfect weather occurs with almost alarming predictability.